 C. Tips and Tricks

-• Storage Recommendations: Store the bread in a paper bag at room temperature for up to 3 days.
-For longer storage, slice and freeze the bread in an airtight container.
+- Storage Recommendations: Keep bread in a paper bag on the counter for up to 3 days.
+For longer, slice and freeze in an airtight bag.

-• Variations for Different Flavors and Textures: Experiment with adding various seeds, nuts, or herbs for unique flavors and textures.
+- Variations for Different Flavors and Textures: Try adding seeds, nuts, or dried fruits to mix up the taste and crunch.

 Frequently Asked Questions (FAQs)